 BDSwiss requires a minimum deposit of $100-$5000, while Xtrade requires a minimum deposit of $250.
-From our testing we found BDSwiss offers spreads of 1.6, while Xtrade offers spreads of N/A. Both BDSwiss and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both BDSwiss and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
 Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, BDSwiss or Xtrade?
+Which broker offers more tradeable asset classes, BDSwiss or Xtrade?